byteme980/recipes-md/src/markdown-pages/slow-cooker-thai-basil-chicken-curry.md

 ## Steps

-Place everything but leaves in slow cooker and cook on low for 8 hours, or high for 3 hours
+Place everything but leaves in slow cooker and cook on low for 8 hours, or high for 3 hours.

 1 hour before chicken is done cooking, put rice on to cook.